Naval Tata: Family

 Naval's first wife was Sooni Commissariat; they had two sons, Ratan and Jimmy.
+Both sons never married or had children.
 The couple separated in the mid-1940s.

 Naval later married Simone Dunoyer, a businesswoman from Switzerland, they got married in 1955.
 Noel Tata is their son.

 Career

 Tata group

 In 1930, he joined the Tata Sons as a despatch clerk-cum-assistant secretary and soon rose to be the Assistant Secretary of Tata Sons Ltd. In 1933, he became the Secretary to the Aviation Department and five years later, he joined as an executive in the Textiles Department.
-In 1939 he became the Joint Managing Director of the Tata Mills — the controlling company of the textile mills run by Tatas and became its Managing Director in 1947.
+In 1939 he became the Joint Managing Director of the Tata Mills — the controlling company of the textile mills run by Tatas and became its managing director in 1947.
 On 1 February 1941, he became a Director of Tata Sons.
-He took over as the Managing Director of Tata Oil Mills Co Ltd in 1948.
+He took over as the managing director of Tata Oil Mills Co Ltd in 1948.
 He was also the chairman of the Ahmedabad Advance Mills, a Tata Group company based at Ahmedabad.

-Over the years he became Chairman of the other textile mills and the three electric companies.
+Over the years he became chairman of the other textile mills and the three electric companies.
 From an active director he later became the Deputy Chairman of Tata Sons.
 He was directly responsible for the management of the three Tata electric companies, the four textile mills and the Sir Ratan Tata Trust.
 He was the longest serving colleague and close associate of JRD Tata on board of Tata Sons.